NBA Rumors: Cavs’ Tyronn Lue Reveals His Advice To Luke Walton About Coaching LeBron James

 Having LeBron James on their team will not only be putting more pressure on his teammates but also on their coaches.
 Coaching James will be more challenging for Luke Walton since the Lakers only have him as their lone superstar, unlike in Cleveland where Tyronn Lue coached him with two other NBA All-Stars on their team.

 Most of their free-agent targets like Paul George and Chris Paul re-signed with their respective teams before James made a decision, while the Lakers reportedly refused to give DeMarcus Cousins a cheap one-year deal.
-If the Lakers will also fail to acquire Kawhi Leonard from the San Antonio Spurs, Walton needs to figure out how to get the most out of the current talents they have to avoid disappointing James in his first season wearing the Purple and Gold.
+If the Lakers also fail to acquire Kawhi Leonard from the San Antonio Spurs, Walton needs to figure out how to get the most out of the current talents they have to avoid disappointing James in his first season wearing Purple and Gold.

 Asking advice from Cavaliers Head Coach Tyronn Lue will undeniably be a huge help for Walton, but he also needs to establish a good relationship with James.
 Since James signed with the Lakers, he never spoke to his new head coach, creating speculations about Walton’s future in Los Angeles.